openframeworks/ofBook/20_intro_to_graphics/chapter.md

 So what did we do here?
 We created three different types of polylines.

-For the first one, `straightSegmentPolyline`, we used the [`addVertex`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_addVertex "addVertex Documentation Page") function.
-This allows us to add points that will be connected with a series of straight lines.
-You can pass an `ofVec2f` (or `ofVec3f`) to `addVertex`, or you can pass in x and y (and an optional z) into the function in that order.
+For our first polyline, `straightSegmentPolyline`, we used `ofPolyline`'s [`addVertex()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_addVertex "addVertex Documentation Page") method.
+This allows us to add points that will be connected by a series of straight lines.
+We can pass an `ofVec2f` (or `ofVec3f`) to `addVertex()`, or we can pass in x and y (and an optional z) into the function in that order.

-For the second one, `curvedSegmentPolyline` we use the same points, but we connect up the points with curved lines using [`curveTo`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Function Documentation Page").  `curveTo` accepts the same types of inputs as `addVertex`.
+For the second one, `curvedSegmentPolyline`, we used the same points but they are connected with curved lines using `ofPolyline`'s [`curveTo`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_curveTo "curveTo Function Documentation Page") method.  `curveTo()` accepts the same types of parameters as `addVertex()`.
 Notice that we had to add the first vertex and last vertex twice.
-The `curveTo` function, like its name suggests, curves from the last vertex to the vertex that you pass in.  **[note: explain why you need a first duplicate AND a last duplicate]**
+The `curveTo()` method, like its name suggests, curves from the last vertex to the vertex that you pass in.  **[note: explain why you need a first duplicate AND a last duplicate]**

-For the final one, `closedShapePolyline`, we used straight line segments again, but we use the [`close`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_close "close Function Documentation Page") function to connect our last vertex to our first vertex.  **[note: explain why you would want to close a polyline]**
+For the final polyline, `closedShapePolyline`, we used straight line segments again, but we called `ofPolyline`'s [`close()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_close "close Function Documentation Page") method to connect our last vertex to our first vertex.  **[note: explain why you would want to close a polyline]**

-After you created those polylines in `setup`, then you were able to draw them using the polyline's [`draw`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_draw "draw Function Documentation Page") function to display them to the screen.
-(Note that `ofSetLineWidth` works to adjust the thickness of polylines.)
-And you ended up with something that looked like this:
+After we created the polylines in `setup()`, we were able to draw them using the `ofPolyline`'s [`draw()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_draw "draw Function Documentation Page") method to render them to the screen.
+Our sketch should look something that looked like this:

 ![Polyline Examples](images/intrographics_polylineexamples.png "Using basic polylines")

+Additionally, we can use `ofPolyline`'s `ofSetLineWidth()` method to adjust the line width of each polyline.

-So the advantage of drawing paths and shapes in this way (versus what we did in the last section) is that those polyline objects are stored and are modifiable.
-We could move our vertices around on the fly.
-We could add or delete vertices on the fly.  **[note: maybe put a little more effort to explain the power]**
+The advantage of drawing paths and shapes in this way (versus what we did in the last section) is that those polyline objects become modifiable.
+We could easily move, delete, add to, or even scale our vertices on the the fly.  **[note: maybe put a little more effort to explain the power]**

 #### 1.2b Polyline Brushes ####

 Let's start using polylines to track brush "strokes."
-When the left mouse button is held down, we will keep track of the mouse positions and add them to a polyline.
+When the left mouse button is held down we will add the mouse position to a polyline.

-How should we go about that?
 We are going to need a boolean to tell us whether the left mouse button is being held down.
-If it is being held down, then we need to get the mouse position every frame.
+If it is being held down, then we will need to get the mouse position every frame.
 It would be tempting to just add all of those mouse positions to a polyline, but that could cause some problems.
 If we were to just hold the left mouse button down without moving the mouse, we would add a duplicate point to our polyline on every frame.
 That could potentially add up to cause slowdowns or crashing, so it is best to plan ahead.
 Instead of adding *every* mouse position, let's just add the mouse positions where the mouse has moved a sufficient distance away from the last point in our polyline.

-We've got some idea of what we are going to do, so on to the code.
+We've got some idea of what we are going to do so let's move on to the code.
 Put these lines into the header file (.h):

 	ofPolyline currentPolyline;
 	bool currentlyAddingPoints;
 	ofVec2f lastPoint;
 	float minDistance;

-And put these lines into the `setup` function of the source file (.cpp):
+And put these lines into the `setup()` function of the source file (.cpp):

 	minDistance = 10;
 	currentlyAddingPoints = false;

-We've got our variables set up, so now we can start dealing with the mouse button presses in the `mousePressed` function:
+Now that we have our variables we can start dealing with the mouse button press events inside the `mousePressed()` function:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = true;